Go to page content

 The Different Factors Associated with Restless Leg Syndrome

-People of all ages, including children, can develop RLS (also known as Willis-Ekbom Disease).
+Restless legs syndrome and periodic limb movement can affect people of all ages, including children.
+They can develop RLS (also known as Willis-Ekbom Disease) at any time, especially when the medical condition hasn’t been attended to.
 However, the risk of RLS can increase significantly with age.
-The syndrome has also been found to be more common in women than in men.
+The symptoms of restless legs syndrome have also been found to be more common in women than in men.

-A large number of people with RLS (92%) have a first-degree relative diagnosed with the syndrome.
+A large number of people with RLS (92%) have a first-degree relative diagnosed with the movement disorder.
 Interestingly, they are likely to develop symptoms before age 45 compared to people without genetic linkage.

 In addition, the onset of RLS also relates to other medical conditions, such as:

 Separately, the prevalence of RLS during pregnancy is two to three times higher than in normal people.
-It can be attributed to hormonal changes and reduced levels of iron and folate in the body.
+The link between restless legs syndrome and pregnancy can be attributed to hormonal changes and reduced levels of iron and folate in the body.
 People undergoing dialysis or using antidepressants, allergy drugs or anti-nausea medications can also be susceptible to the syndrome.
 Caffeine, nicotine and alcohol can also make symptoms worse.

 Traditional Chinese Medicine (TCM) defines RLS as the formation and accumulation of pathogenic factors.
 “Wind, Cold, Heat, Dampness and Blood Stasis can arise within different segments of the six meridian channels that run along the legs.
 It’ll disrupt blood and qi (vital life force) circulation within the muscles, sinews and bones,” explains Real Health Medical Senior Physician Brandon Yew.